 Working on the data systems behind the scenes, technical experts tend to see very little of the customer.
 Traditionally the employee user, with a computer on their desk, is thought of as the IT Department customer.
-Yet if we look at ecommerce marketing systems like Amazon,
+Yet if we look at ecommerce marketing systems like Amazon, people are seldom involved directly in the transaction, yet Amazon has a huge customer satisfaction.
+What about businesses that don’t use the internet as an intermediary?
+Can the organizations technology affect the satisfaction of the customer?
+In this article I’d like to discuss how modern network architecture can begin measuring its effect on customer satisfaction.

 In measuring customer satisfaction marketing research companies like 5 Circles Research quantify and measure three variables.